History of English cricket (1726–1750): 1731–1740

-Having been considered the best county team for many years, Kent faced a strong challenge from Sussex in 1735.
-In a match at Lewes on 13 August, Sussex won and, according to a letter from John Whaley to Horace Walpole, were "as much pleased as if they had got an Election".
-Kent, however, won a return match at Sevenoaks Vine a week or so later.
-The London Evening Post speculated that "the Conqueror" (i.e., a decider) between the Kent and Sussex teams, led by Lord John Sackville and Sir William Gage respectively, would be played in a few days, but there is no record of a further match.
+Having been probably the best county team for many years, Kent faced a strong challenge from Sussex in 1735.
+Sussex won at Lewes on 13 August and, according to a letter from John Whaley to Horace Walpole, were "as much pleased as if they had got an Election".
+Kent, however, won a return at Sevenoaks Vine a week or so later.
+The London Evening Post speculated that "the Conqueror" (i.e., a decider) between Kent and Sussex, led by Lord John Sackville and Sir William Gage respectively, would be played in a few days, but there is no record of it having taken place.
 Kent cricket suffered a huge blow on 28 August when its main patron Edwin Stead died.
 He was a compulsive gambler, and it seems he died in reduced circumstances.

 Surrey were prominent in 1736, playing four matches against Middlesex, three against London, and two against Kent.
 They won four and lost three; one was drawn and the last is an unknown result.
-There was apparently some crowd trouble when Surrey played London on Barnes Common in August, as efforts were made to ring the field for the return match at Lamb's Conduit Field a few days later.
-In the Surrey v Kent match on Kennington Common in September, there was some drama when three soldiers tried to apprehend a deserter.
+There was apparently some crowd trouble when Surrey played London on Barnes Common in August, as efforts were made to ring the field for the return at Lamb's Conduit Field a few days later.
+When Surrey met Kent on Kennington Common in September, there was some drama when three soldiers tried to apprehend a deserter.
 This interruption incensed the crowd who turned on the soldiers, rescued the deserter, and "after a severe discipline let them go about their business".

-In 1737, Essex played two matches against London.
-The first was in July on the Artillery Ground, where London won by 45 runs.
-The return match was at an unknown venue in Ilford, Essex winning by 7 runs.
-The July match is the first in which a team expressly called Essex is known to have played.
-The match at Ilford is the earliest that was definitely played in the county of Essex.
+In 1737, Essex played London twice.
+The teams won one apiece, with London winning by 45 runs on the Artillery Ground in July, and Essex winning by 7 runs at an unknown venue in Ilford.
+This is the first mention of a team expressly called Essex, and the game at Ilford is the earliest that was definitely played in the county of Essex.

-Kent had a strong team in 1737, twice defeating a combined London & Surrey XI.
+Kent had a strong team in 1737, twice defeating a combined London and Surrey team.
 The first match in June, on Kennington Common, was marred by serious crowd trouble.
-Kent, sponsored by Lord John Sackville, won by 40 runs after scoring 99 and 70/7 declared; the London & Surrey XI, sponsored by the Prince of Wales, were dismissed for 31 and 98.
+Kent, sponsored by Lord John Sackville, won by 40 runs after scoring 99 and 70 for 7 declared; London and Surrey, sponsored by the Prince of Wales, were dismissed for 31 and 98.
 One report says: "the Mob outrageously threw Dirt, Dung, etc. on Account of the people's entering within the Line".
 A week later, a man called John Smith died from complications of a wound caused when he was hit by one of the stones being thrown.
 Another report says that "the Press (i.e., crowd pressure) was so great" that a woman suffered a broken leg "by the Crowd bearing upon her".
 The Prince of Wales gave her ten guineas compensation.
-In the return match on Bromley Common, Kent "maintained their honour, and beat their adversaries at one hands" (an innings victory).
+In the return on Bromley Common, Kent "maintained their honour, and beat their adversaries at one hands" (an innings victory).
+Despite the trouble, the fixture was repeated twice in 1738 – Kent won one and the other is an unknown result.